astra-4/one-button-platformer/README.md

 made using js, css, and html. it's my first time separating the files instead of having it all on one doc! :3

+btw i only playtested until level 3 bc i have skill issues and i was running out of time :<